Willingham St Mary

 Willingham St Mary, also known simply as Willingham, is a village and civil parish in the English county of Suffolk located about 3.5 mi south of Beccles in the East Suffolk district.
-At the 2011 United Kingdom census it had a population of 152.
+Sections of the Sotterley estate are included within Willingham's western section.
+At the 2011 United Kingdom census, it had a population of 152.

-The A145 road cuts through the western section of the parish where it joins with Shadingfield.
-Sections of the Sotterley estate are included within its western section.
+Overview

+The largest population resides in the area where Willingham adjoins Shadingfield and where the A145 road cuts through the parish.
+Due to the small size of the village, children attend primary school in Brampton and high school in Beccles.
+The Fox public house on the A145 is within the parish boundary, although it is more commonly associated with Shadingfield.
+The two parishes also share a village hall and playing field, both located on the parish border.
 A joint parish council covers the parishes of Ellough, Shadingfield, Sotterley and Willingham St Mary.
-As well as these parishes, Willingham also borders the parish of Weston.
+Willingham also borders the parish of Weston.

-The village has few services, with the largest population centre where it adjoins Shadingfield.
-Children attend primary school in Brampton and high school in Beccles.
-The Fox public house on the A145 is within the parish boundary, although more commonly associated with Shadingfield, and the two parishes share a village hall and playing field, both located on the parish border.
-The parish church, which was dedicated to St Mary, is no longer standing.